ansible-collections/overview/README.rst

 **Warning:** Dates subject to change

-* **2nd March 2020**, we will freeze the devel branch using protected branches, and we will create the temp-2.10-devel branch from devel.
+* **DONE** 2nd March 2020, we will freeze the devel branch using protected branches, and we will create the temp-2.10-devel branch from devel.
 This date marks the end of merging non-base plugin/module PRs into ansible/ansible.

-* **9th March 2020**, we will perform the initial migration against temp-2.10-devel, and we will do our initial testing of the components.
+* **DONE** 9th March 2020, we will perform the initial migration against temp-2.10-devel, and we will do our initial testing of the components.

-* **23rd March 2020**, we intend to unfreeze devel and merge temp-2.10-devel back into devel.
+* **DONE** 23rd March 2020, we intend to unfreeze devel and merge temp-2.10-devel back into devel.
 From that point on, devel for ansible/ansible will be for the ansible-base project only.

 * TBC, ``community.general`` accepts new Pull Requests (PRs).

 * TBC, the ``ansible`` package has been updated to include the Community Collections.

-* TBC alpha, beta, RC, Release dates for Ansible 2.10
+* See `ROADMAP_2.10 <https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/roadmap/ROADMAP_2_10.rst>`_ for dates of  beta, RC, Release dates for Ansible 2.10

 FAQ
 ====